The Good News About Schizophrenia

 Diagnose and Treat Schizophrenia Immediately and It Might Go Away

-Starting and stopping medications is an exceptionally bad idea.
+As we said above, starting and stopping medicines is an real bad idea.
 (See our page on Treating Schizophrenia.)
-It’s likely that the psychosis of schizophrenia makes itself worse, that is, psychosis is toxic to the brain and makes it easier for more psychosis to occur.
-Allowing any psychosis to persist for very long can condemn the person to a lifetime of worse illness than need be.
-This means that if the first early symptoms of schizophrenia start and the condition is quickly and aggressively treated immediately, it might go away.
-Even if it doesn’t go away completely, the individual is likely to quickly medically improve and have a milder course throughout his life.
+It’s likely that the psychosis makes itself worse, that is, psychosis is toxic to the brain and makes it easier for more psychosis to occur.
+Allowing any psychosis to persist for very long can set up the person for a lifetime of worse illness than need be.
+This means that if the first early symptoms start and it’s quickly treated and treated really well immediately, it might go away.
+Even if it doesn’t go away completely, the individual is likely to get better and have a milder course throughout his life.